learn-co-curriculum/homeroom-windows-environment-setup-intro/README.md

-# Resource: Environment Setup Instructions
+# Resource: MacOS Environment Setup Instructions

-The next two sections contain the lessons that walk through the environment setup process for MacOS and Windows.
+This section and the next contain the lessons that walk through the environment setup process for MacOS and Windows, respectively.

 You should have set up your local environment when you were completing the Prework, so this information is included here for your convenience.